 Whether you’re just starting to run or you’ve been at it for years, designing a run schedule can be tough.

-In this article we take a look at just how often you should run to maximize the the benefits of running.
+In this article we take a look at just how often you should run to maximize the wellness and health benefits of running, such as weight loss, improved mood, and cardiovascular health.

 If you are looking for a running training plan, a good weekly formula to start would be the following: 3-4 runs, 2 strength or cross training workouts, 1-2 rest days, and 6-7 mobility days per week.